Culinary traditions of Myanmar

 As is the case throughout Asia, rice is the core staple of the Burmese diet, and is served as part of pretty much every meal.
 A Burmese meal will usually consist of one main dish (such as a mild curry, fried dish or salad) with a wide variety of different side dishes, including soup, vegetables and dips (such as the fishy ngapi ye or the spicy balachaung).
 Burmese people don't usually drink alcohol with their meals, opting instead for green tea or fruit juice.

-Those who don't cope well with spice can also breathe a sigh of relief in Burma, as the curries here are milder than in any other Asian country!
+Those who don't cope well with spice can also breathe a sigh of relief in Myanmar, as the curries here are milder than in any other Asian country!

 One thing to watch out for is that Burmese food can be very oily.
 This is because Burmese curries are traditionally cooked until the oil separates and rises to the surface, forming a protective layer over the curry as it bubbles away throughout the day, ensuring that the ingredients are properly melded together.
 The fact that most of the oil remains on the surface of the food means that it is generally relatively easy to avoid if you wish to.

-The cuisine of lower Burma (including Yangon and the Irrawaddy Delta) can be broadly differentiated from that of upper Burma (roughly centred on Mandalay) by its use of more fish pastes and sour foods, whilst the latter generally involves more sesame, nuts and beans.
+The cuisine of lower Myanmar (including Yangon and the Irrawaddy Delta) can be broadly differentiated from that of upper Myanmar (roughly centred on Mandalay) by its use of more fish pastes and sour foods, whilst the latter generally involves more sesame, nuts and beans.

 Meanwhile, especially in states where ethnic minorities have a heavy presence, it is possible to find various other types of ethnic cuisine - such as Shan (similar to northern Thai) or Rakhine (similar to Bangladeshi cuisine).

-Chinese restaurants are extremely prevalent in Burma, but constitute one of the least interesting forms of cuisine to be found in the country.
+Chinese restaurants are extremely prevalent in the country, but constitute one of the least interesting forms of cuisine to be found in the country.
 Indian restaurants are also popular, and generally of a reasonably high standard.